epfl-ada/ada-2023-project-crunchychicken/README.md

 ### Success and popularity of a director
 The most basic idea would be to calculate the average success and popularity scores of the movies of a director.
 A more elegant approach can be to count the number of successful or popular movies of the director, by applying a threshold on the scores.
 This way, we will take into account that for a director to be successful, only a couple of successful movies is enough.
 Taking Martin Scorcese for instance, movies like Casino, Goodfellas, and Taxi Driver are enough to make him a successful director, and for such directors, we should get a *success score* close to maximum, so why impinging his score with taking into account the success of movies like Made in Milan or The Family which nobody knows about?

-### Natural Language Processing
-Following [*Learning Latent Personas of Film Characters* from David Bamman Brendan O’Connor Noah A. Smith](https://www.cs.cmu.edu/~dbamman/pubs/pdf/bamman+oconnor+smith.acl13.pdf), we first parsed all the XML files using *insert link to notebook* to obtain 4 dataframes: tokens, dependencies, coreference, parses.
-Using tokens and dependencies we can extract for characters present in movie plot summaries the agent actions, patient actions and their attributes, then we generated bags of words and used a [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to find the typical personas *link notebook*.
-Since 2013, Stanford's coreNLP annotation pipeline has evolved, we decided to annoate the plots using the latest version of [Stanford coreNLP](https://stanfordnlp.github.io/CoreNLP/) to obtain better NER (Named Entity Recognition), allowing a more accurate identification of characters inside each movie plot.
-The coreNLP 4.5.5 pipeline code can be found here *insert link*.
-We use tokens, dependencies and an additional dataframe: Entity Mentions, that has the identified character per sentence of movie plot, this allows to have well defined characters and get more accurate typical personas using LDA.

 ## Proposed timeline for P3